 - Herbalists and natural medicine enthusiasts wanting to start their studies with medicinal mushrooms

 - Parents and homeschoolers wishing to teach their children simple skills for working with fungi

-- Homesteaders and permaculturalists seeking a solid foundation in the best skills that mycology offers resilient living styles
+- Homesteaders and permaculturalists seeking a solid foundation in the foundational skills that mycology offers for resilient living styles

 - Educators of any type needing new frameworks for communicating the importance of fungi

 - Artists interested in incorporating the uniqueness of fungi into their palette